 Care for babies born too soon or too small should, where possible, include:

-The third annual World Prematurity Day is November 17, 2013.
-Hundreds of associations, societies, professionals, private sector organizations and individuals will come together with events and activities around the globe, bringing attention to the global challenge of premature birth.
+The third annual World Prematurity Day was held on November 17, 2013.
+Hundreds of associations, societies, professionals, private sector organizations and individuals came together with events and activities around the globe, bringing attention to the global challenge of premature birth.

 Join the conversation on #WorldPrematurityDay

-On Friday Nov 15 (12-2 pm CET), the South African and UK Permanent Missions in Geneva, Switzerland will co-host an event presenting the Every Newborn action plan and discussing preterm birth.
+On Friday Nov 15 (12-2 pm CET), the South African and UK Permanent Missions in Geneva, Switzerland co-hosted an event presenting the Every Newborn action plan and discussing preterm birth.

-A discussion this Friday Nov 15 (10-11:30 AM EST) will be held at the United Nations Headquarters in New York, co-hosted by the Permanent Mission of the Republic of Zambia and USAID.
-View the live webcast at www.webtv.un.org.
+A discussion on Friday Nov 15 (10-11:30 AM EST) was held at the United Nations Headquarters in New York, co-hosted by the Permanent Mission of the Republic of Zambia and USAID.
+View the video webcast at www.webtv.un.org.

-A technical symposium in Washington DC next Tuesday Nov 19 (9-12 noon EST) will focus discussion on what the international community can do to improve the effective delivery of preterm interventions around the time of birth.
-Click here to register online.
+A technical symposium in Washington DC on Tuesday Nov 19 (9-12 noon EST) focused discussion on what the international community can do to improve the effective delivery of preterm interventions around the time of birth.

 How can we address preterm birth?